Pranav3536/EV-Market-Analysis-for-AtliQ-Motors/README.md

 This project presents an end-to-end analysis of the Indian Electric Vehicle (EV) market for AtliQ Motors, a leading EV manufacturer planning to expand into India.

-The analysis covers the complete data analytics workflow, starting from raw datasets and progressing through data cleaning, exploratory data analysis (EDA), SQL-based business analysis, and interactive Power BI dashboards.
-The objective is to identify market trends, leading manufacturers, state-wise performance, and EV adoption patterns that can support business expansion decisions.
+The analysis covers the complete data analytics workflow, starting from raw datasets and progressing through data cleaning, exploratory data analysis (EDA), SQL-based business analysis and interactive Power BI dashboards.
+The objective is to identify market trends, leading manufacturers, state-wise performance and EV adoption patterns that can support business expansion decisions.

 ---